KzRex/WeatherSnap/README.md

 │   └── weather-error.blade.php
 ```

+## Validation
+*Client-Side Validation* :
+To enhance the user experience, a JavaScript validation is applied to the city name input field on the weather form page.
+This ensures that the city name entered by the user does not contain numeric values or special characters.
+If the city name is invalid, a pop-up message with "Invalid City Name" is displayed.

+*Server-Side Validation* :
+Server-side validation is also implemented to ensure that the city name adheres to specific rules before it is processed.
+The city name must contain only alphabetic characters and spaces.
+This validation is performed in the WeatherController.

 ## Error Handling
 If an error occurs during the weather-fetching process, the user will be redirected to a custom error page (weather-error).
 The error page provides feedback to the user and suggests retrying.